karannewatia/Mycelium/crypto/code/scale_mamba_version/README.md

 To test/play around with key gen, encryption, and decryption together in SCALE-MAMBA:
 - mod value used in `fhe_test.mpc`: 12413837415352346609
 - `./Setup.x` -> 2 -> 2 -> mod -> enter the max possible t (threshold value) (t=4 if N=10)

+(that is, first run `./Setup.x`, then type 2 when prompted for input, and so on).
 - `./benchmark.sh fhe_test 0 1 2 ...N-1`, where N is the number of committee members  (this will take a couple of minutes)
 - Output is in `output_0.txt`
 - See the README in `Mycelium/crypto/code/python_version` for instructions on how to generate a different set of FHE parameters.